 To appease the Americans’ taste buds and preferences, the Italians started to add hot water to it to dilute it.
 The Americans were happy and a new drink with a long life ahead of it was born.

 It’s now on just about any coffee shop menu you come across.
 It’s just a standard offering now.
 Besides the fact that it’s so widely available, it’s also inexpensive.
-You probably won’t pay much more for it than you would a regular coffee.
+You probably won’t pay much more for an amazing drink than you would a regular coffee.
 It’s definitely less than a latte, cappuccino, macchiato, or any of the milky, sweet options on the menu.

 Is One Better Than the Other?